-Comparing the alaskan malamute vs. the siberian husky when considering your next puppy?
+Comparing the Alaskan malamute vs. the Siberian Husky when considering your next puppy?
 Do you know what the differences and similarities are?
 If not read on, as we dive into the detail of both of these historic breeds.
-These two breeds are as old as time, and as the famous saying goes “respect your elders”, because these two valiant dudes definitely deserve (and command!) your respect.
+These two breeds are as old as time, and as the famous saying goes “respect your elders,” because these two valiant dudes definitely deserve (and command!) your respect.
 Each one is as majestic and beautiful as the other, and although it may come as a surprise to some, they are both very sweet-natured and loving towards their family pack.
+In fact, they are commonly mixed together as well, producing offspring called the Alusky.

 Both are similar in appearance and most definitely could be brothers, with the Alaskan Malamute being the taller and chunkier sibling!
 The Husky is a bit more jovial than the Malamute, but the Malamute makes for a better guard dog.
 The Alaskan Malamute requires a bit more grooming compared to the Husky, but the Husky is cheaper to buy.